kubernetes/website/content/en/docs/setup/best-practices/certificates.md

 | client | digital signature, key encipherment, client auth                                |

 {{< note >}}
-Hosts/SAN listed above are the recommended ones for getting a working cluster; if required by a specific setup, it is possible to add additional SANs on all the server certificates.
+Hosts/subjectAltName listed above are the recommended ones for getting a working cluster; if required by a specific setup, it is possible to add additional subjectAltNames on all the server certificates.
 {{< /note >}}

 {{< note >}}